marccanby/linguiphyr/paper/paper.md

 # Conclusions

-We present LinguiPhyR, a useful tool for analyzing phylogenetic datasets and trees without the need to code.
+We present LinguiPhyR, a tool for analyzing phylogenetic datasets and trees via a graphical user interface.
 Even for experienced programmers, LinguiPhyR can quickly enable analysis on a new linguistic dataset or provide a starting place for finding new trees.
-In our app, we especially emphasize parsimony-based interpretability by providing useful visualizations and tools to see the impact of certain coding decisions on tree estimation.
-Future work will include the incorporation of other inference methods (such as likelihood-based, distance-based, and quartet approaches), as well as more advanced analytical tools, such as bootstrap analysis.
+In our app, we especially emphasize (parsimony-based) interpretability by providing useful visualizations and tools to see the impact of certain coding decisions on tree estimation.
+Future work will include the incorporation of other inference and analytical methods, such as likelihood-based or quartet approaches.

 <!---# Citations